When Should We Praise God? (Psalm 66:17)

 My friend and I sat quietly as the conference speaker shared her story.
-She told the story of how God had spared her son when one day he was swinging around a wooden bat and he hit the florescent light on the ceiling.
+She told the story of how God had spared her son when one day he was swinging around a wooden bat and he hit the fluorescent light on the ceiling.

 She continued speaking, “There was glass all around his young body in a perfect circle.
 When the fog lifted, I saw him and though there was glass surrounding that circle, inside he stood perfectly fine, untouched.
 God is good!”